alanshlam/Novel/book2/Shadow in the Bay/part01.md

 Yian sank back into the chair, the cuffs clinking mockingly against the table as the cold reality of the trap closed around him.

-💡 Would you like to write the next scene, where **Zoe Lin** arrives at Xavier\'s architectural office, confronting his cold exterior while he secretly coordinates her protection behind her back?

 ---

 ## Scene 2: The Architecture of Silence